Style variables

 Manage modes popup in Mosaic allowing users to add, rename, or remove modes for variable collections with name and icon customization

 • Manage skins: Add, edit, or remove skins linked to your theme.
-Each skin can have a name and an icon, the same way modes can.
+The order defines the currently used/edited skin.

 • Preferred types: Specify which variable types are prioritized when choosing style variables for properties in the Style tab.